-The summer prior to my freshman year, I worked in my uncle’s bar & restaurant in Rockaway, NY.
+The summer prior to my freshman year at Marquette University, I worked in my uncle’s bar & restaurant in Rockaway, NY.
 One day, a crew from WNBC-NY walked in to have lunch.
 They were in town filming a segment for an upcoming show about a college basketball legend.
 Almost on cue, into the bar walked Al McGuire, one of the greatest coaches in men’s college basketball.
 Al grew up in Rockaway and was back with NBC to trace his roots (my uncle’s bar was across the street from the famous 108th street basketball courts where players such as Lew Alcindor, Brian Winters, Len Elmore & the McGuire brothers tore it up every summer).

 When I told him I was going to Marquette, Al’s face lit up.
 He spent almost an hour with me telling me all the wonderful things about the school.
 What I remember most is the laughter and him stressing the importance of getting a good Jesuit education.